snugnug/hjem-rum/.github/README.md

 [Home Manager], as without them, this project likely would not be possible, or even be conceived.

-## License
+## Licenses

-All the code within this repository is protected under the GPLv3 license unless explicitly stated otherwise within a file.
-Please see [LICENSE] for more information.
+All the code within this repository is protected under the [GPLv3] license unless explicitly stated otherwise within a file.
+Please see the [license at the top level of our codebase] for more information.

+Additionally, all of our documentation, including this file, is protected under [CC-BY-NC-SA 4.0], as according to the
+[license within the documentation directory].